Euphemia li Britannia: Manga

 Euphemia is featured in the manga adaptation of Code Geass, whose plotline presents some changes in the character's story that differentiate it from the one seen in the anime, such as the fact that she attended Ashford Academy for three days before becoming the Viceroy of Area 11, which consequently leads her to discover that Lelouch and Nunnally are alive.
 Euphemia also plays a major role in the manga Code Geass: Nightmare of Nunnally, succeeding with the creation of the Special Administrative Zone and gaining the support of the Six Houses of Kyoto.
 Towards the end of the manga, Euphemia becomes the 99th Empress of the Holy Britannian Empire.

 Other adaptations

+In the video game titled Code Geass: Lost Colors, the main protagonist named Rai, an amnesiac young man and the playable character for the players, can be able to use his Geass to prevent the special zone massacre, either overriding her Geass before she goes on the stage or brainwashing the crowd into forgetting what she was about to say and it will create an alternate timeline that prevents Euphemia's death.
+It is also possible for Rai to romance her, which will allow him and Euphemia to become a couple.
 In the original video animation titled Code Geass: Nunnally in Wonderland, which adapts both Alice's Adventures in Wonderland and Through the Looking-Glass, Euphemia takes on the role of the White Queen.
 Shun Mikami played Euphemia in an all-male musical entitled Code Geass: Lelouch of the Rebellion -A Prelude Dedicated to the Sorceror-, which took place in Tokyo from June to July 2012.